Consensys/doc.rollups/docs/HowTo/Configure/Configuration-Files/Engine-Config-File.md

 ## `database`

-The database section contains the details to connect to the opertor's database.
+The database section contains the details to connect to the engines's database.

 ### `database`